Bianca Montgomery: Casting and character creation

 As a teenager, Eden Riegel gave up on her pursuit of a successful acting career.
 She stated that she had seen a "number of talented people" who were struggling, and that she started to doubt whether she would ever have the success that she wanted.
 She decided that it was time to major in social and political theory, go to law school, and become a lawyer.
 This changed while she attended Harvard.
 While there, she received "a call from a casting director who thought that the five-foot-six beauty should audition to become Erica Kane’s daughter."
 Later, the character would eventually be revealed to be a lesbian.
 Producers did not tell Riegel she would be portraying a lesbian until after she won the role.
 "I was surprised," she said.

 All My Children creator Agnes Nixon cites that scripting Bianca as a lesbian was in part inspired by Chaz Bono's memoir Family Outing.
 Nixon explained the feelings she wanted expressed with the character's mother, Erica.
 She wanted to showcase the thought process and actions "most parents" have upon finding out that their child is gay: "I think the right word for Erica's reaction is denial," said Nixon.
 "I read Family Outing by Chastity Bono.
 Cher had loads of friends who were gay, but she wasn't able to deal with [Chastity's being gay].
 In this prejudicial society in which we live, the first reaction from a parent usually is, 'What did I do wrong?'"

 Nixon, well known for her socially relevant storylines, said that the makings for the Bianca story began in 1947; a college housemate "came out" to Nixon when Nixon was the same age Riegel had been in 2000.
-Nixon acknowledged that their original lesbian story in 1983, which lasted two months, did not work out as well as she had hoped and she felt it needed perfecting.
+Nixon acknowledged that the show's original story featuring lesbian characters, which was broadcast in 1983, which lasted two months, did not work out as well at the time as she had hoped, and wanted to try again.
 "Now, in a soap, if you want to do a story about a social issue seriously, the character has to be really well integrated.
 Bianca's story is the result of that — with growth and maturity," she stated.

 Riegel discussed Bianca's storyline with her sister, Tatiana.
 Tatiana, who is a lesbian and eighteen years Riegel's senior, became one of the primary people Riegel wanted to impress with the storyline.
 With Tatiana living in Los Angeles, where she works as a film editor and Riegel having lived on the East Coast most of her early life, the sisters did not grow up together but maintained a close relationship.
 Riegel took the role as an opportunity to bond with Tatiana over a character project, and said Tatiana was one of the people she was most concerned about in portraying Bianca's story.